 Emerging technologies and tool sets to drive greater voice of customer integration

-The transition from the era of QE 1.0 to the rapidly coming 3.0
+The transition from the era of quality engineering 1.0 to the rapidly coming QE 3.0

 Increased pressure to be superior with not just product quality and time to market, but holistic customer experience

 And, now, the tidal wave of data that is not only headed our way but, rather, is already here